Clausal — Syntax Design¶

 - X is Y — pure structural unification; neither side is evaluated arithmetically

-When at least one side is an unbound Var, a CLP(FD) constraint is posted:
+when at least one side is an unbound Var, a CLP(ℤ) constraint is posted:

 - X == 5 narrows X's domain to {5} (and binds it)